How to Create a Mobile-Friendly Navigation in 7 Steps

 We are officially living in a mobile-first world.
-In fact, Google has switched to a mobile-first index — which means Google will rank your website based on your mobile content, relevance and UX.
+Google has switched to a mobile-first index — which means Google ranks your website based on your mobile content, relevance and UX.

 Your mobile navigation (menus and internal links) contribute to all three and must work for users and for SEO.

 Good mobile navigation makes it easy for people to find what they need, without bogging down page speed or cluttering the screen.
-It also needs to keep PageRank flowing to the important pages that you want to rank well in search.
+Your mobile menu and other navigation links also need to keep PageRank flowing to the important pages that you want to rank well in search.

 Site navigations historically included everything on a site in huge, multi-tiered lists.
 On mobile, that approach doesn’t work.
 It looks cluttered.
 It requires scrolling.
 And it causes your visitors to bounce away.